 - An Upload is complete pop-up will appear in the bottom right-hand corner.

-The required CSV format for importing and exporting is 8 columns, which must be listed in the following order in the spreadsheet table:
+The required CSV format for importing and exporting is 8 columns, which must be listed in the following order in the spreadsheet table (see link to download an example in the next section).
+Do not include a header row.

 - Date